www.thedailybeast.com/the-hollywood-followers-of-nxivm-a-women-branding-sex-cult

 In view of the recent 'shock horror' media coverage, I've been asked by a journalist:

-https://en.wikipedia.org/wiki/NXIVM Wikipedia says: NXIVM is a multi level marketing organization that offers personal and professional development seminars...
+' https://en.wikipedia.org/wiki/NXIVM Wikipedia says: NXIVM is a multi level marketing organization that offers personal and professional development seminars...
 News reports and former members have described NXIVM as a cult...
 Is NXIVM is a cult?'

 The answer to this question is:

-The available evidence indicates that the organisation known as, 'NXIVM' (pronounced Nexium), has exhibited the universal identifying characteristics of a cult, and therefore, it can be accurately described as being cultic racket and part of the ongoing criminogenic phenomenon of pernicious cultism, but legalistically, although rackets exist in the USA (and are defined and prohibited by the US federal Racketeer Influenced and Corrupt Organisations Act, 1970), pernicious cults still (officially) do not exist in the USA or elsewhere.
+The available evidence indicates that the organisation known as, 'NXIVM' (pronounced Nexium), has exhibited the universal identifying characteristics of a cult, and therefore, it can be accurately described as being a cultic racket and part of the ongoing criminogenic phenomenon of pernicious cultism, but legalistically, although rackets exist in the USA (and are defined and prohibited by the US federal Racketeer Influenced and Corrupt Organisations Act, 1970), pernicious cults still (officially) do not exist in the USA or elsewhere.

 Apart from its made-up name, the cultic racket known as, 'NXIVM,' is neither original nor unique and consequently, it cannot be fully understood in isolation, but unfortunately, investigators/prosecutors will be obliged to treat the 'NXIVM' case in isolation.